KasMasVan/csr_exp_resource_index/README.md

 - [ ] **More [methods](#methods)**.
 - [ ] Use relative path in your python scripts (for models and data, etc.), so that running them from different location would be okay.
 - [ ] **Consider**: Do I need to rearrange the inference pipeline by starting with the method?
 Different method may require modifications to data and models.
 Alternatively, I could create a different pipeline for each method.
-- [ ] Some experimends require going over multiple datasets, so maybe I can make this a feature.
-Without this faeture, a lot of time would be wasted on loading (large) models.
-Maybe I need to know how to "free" the memory used by a previous dataset when using the next one.
+- [ ] **Important**: Enable the script to accept multiple datasets, so you can load the model once and sequentially deal with each dataset.
+Make sure the disk space is still okay.
 - [ ] Generate requirements.txt automatically?
 - [ ] TBD.